hapijs/hapi/API.md

 - `name` - the strategy name.
 - `scheme` - the scheme name (must be previously registered using [`server.auth.scheme()`](#serverauthschemename-scheme)).
-- `mode` - if `true`, the scheme is automatically assigned as a required strategy to any route without an `auth` config.
+- `mode` - unless set to `false`, the scheme is automatically assigned as the default strategy for any route without an `auth` config.
 Can only be assigned to a single server strategy.
 Value must be `true` (which is the same as `'required'`) or a valid authentication mode (`'required'`, `'optional'`, `'try'`).
 Defaults to `false`.